Science & Technology

 This is a lab-based course.

-Grades: 10 -12 | Semester Block | Credits: 1
+Grades: 10 -12 | Credits: 1

-This term course will provide an introduction to Biotechnology and its use in science to manipulate living organisms or their components for commercial products and uses.
+This semester course will provide an introduction to Biotechnology and its use in science to manipulate living organisms or their components for commercial products and uses.
 This class requires the successful completion of biology.
 The course will be primarily a research and activity based course where students will explore topics such as microbiology, genetics, organic and biochemistry, tissue culture, and bioinformatics.
 Students are expected to have an understanding of cellular and molecular biology, virology, cancer and immunology.

 This is a lab-based course.